manegit1996/appiumProjectFramework/README.md

 xcrun simctl

 ```
--Install Application to Your simulator
+##Install Application to Your simulator
 Go to downloads folder, extract the application and just drag it to Your simulator

 - Run Maven command to download neccessery tools and dependencies: